mcvella/viam-haversine/README.md

 - Return an empty object from get_readings() if any sensor reading has expired
 - Log a warning during startup if sensors are configured but not found
 - Log a warning if sensor readings have expired
+- Log info messages showing which type of sensor (Sensor or MovementSensor) was detected
 - Raise errors if:
   - Sensor configuration is provided but missing required fields
   - Invalid coordinates are provided to do_command()
   - Sensor readings don't contain the expected data at the configured paths
   - Invalid duration format is provided in expire field
+  - A component is neither Sensor nor MovementSensor